dwmw2/PD-Stepper-Blinds/README.md

 - **max_speed** - Maximum motor speed
 - **stallguard_threshold** - StallGuard threshold for stall detection
 - **pd_voltage** - Power delivery voltage (e.g., "15" for 15V)

+On power-up, the controller will assume that the blinds are open.
+The first time it is asked to open the blinds, it will perform a rehoming operation, running at half-speed until it stalls.
+It will close the blinds at sunset, and open the blinds at 07:30AM or sunrise, whichever is later.